Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Contradictions and Mediations

 The following two points of measurement contradict each other.
 Landau \textit{et al}. \cite{L. D. Landau} thought that: \textquotedblleft After the measurement, however, the electron is in a state different from its initial one, and in this state the quantity \emph{f} does not in general take any definite value.
 Hence, on carrying out a second measurement on the electron immediately after the first, we should obtain for \emph{f} a value which did not agree with that obtained from the first measurement."
 This contradicts the point made by Dirac \cite{P. A. M. Dirac} that: \textquotedblleft From physical continuity, if we make a second measurement of the same dynamical variable $\xi$ immediately after the first, the result of the second measurement must be the same as that of the first.
 Hence after the first measurement has been made, the system is in an eigenstate of the dynamical variable, the eigenvalue it belongs to being equal to the result of the first measurement."

-According to our modification, the eigenvalue in an eigenstate of spin of a particle or polarization of a photon can be indirectly measured, and the eigenvalue and the eigenstate are not changed after measurement, so the result of the second measurement must be the same as that of the first, while the value of at least one other quantity must be changed.
+According to our modification, If reading out result does not destroy the final eigenstate corresponding to the eigenvalue, the non-direct measurement obtains that the result of the second measurement must be the same as that of the first, while the value of at least one other quantity must be changed.
+For example, in the non-direct measuring the spin of an electron in Stern-Gerlach experiment, the motion direction of the electron is changing during the second experiment, but the spin is same as the first.
 This is close to Dirac's point.

-On the other hand, the directly measured quantities of a particle, such as energy, momentum and angular momentum, \textit{etc}., only measure the difference between an eigenvalue after the measurement and one of the eigenvalues of a superposed state before the measurement.
-On carrying out a second measurement on the same quantity immediately after the first, the two results will be different and the two states after two measurements will also be different.
-This nears the point of Landau \textit{et al}., but these eigenvalues themselves are not observables, which is different from Landau's point.
+On the other hand, the directly measured quantities of a particle, such as energy, momentum and angular momentum, \textit{etc}., only measure the difference between a final eigenvalue after the measurement and one of the eigenvalues of a superposed state before the measurement.
+On carrying out a second measurement on the same quantity immediately after the first, the two results may be different and the two states after two measurements may also be different.
+This is close to the point of Landau \textit{et al}., but directly measured the difference between two eigenvalues is different from Landau's point that the measured quantity is an eigenvalue.
 So we partly mediate the contradiction between them.